cmusatyalab/steeleagle/docs/stl.md

 ## 3D Printer Settings

-Since we are optimizing for weight, we have used almost no infill.
+Since we are optimizing for weight, we have used %5 infill.
 The .stl files listed above should already be arranged to reduce the amount of support material that is needed.

 ## Assembly